jaruizes/jaruizes.github.io/_posts/2021-03-16-Tekton-ArgoCD.md

 - **Tekton**: to implement CI stages
 - **Argo CD**: to implement CD stages (Gitops)

+This post doesn't try to be a master class about Tekton or Argo CD.
+Just, to set an starting point to explore both tools by using them directly in a cluster.

 You can check and clone all the code associated to this PoC in my [Github](https://github.com/jaruizes/tekton-argocd-poc)
 <br />